 The Energy Charter Treaty (ECT) is a multilateral trade and investment agreement applicable to the energy sector that was signed in 1994 and entered into force in 1998.
 The ECT contains provisions on investment protection, trade and transit in energy materials and products, and dispute settlement mechanisms.
-The ECT also sets up a framework for international cooperation in the energy field between its 54 Contracting Parties.
-The European Union is a party to the ECT, together with Euratom1, 26 EU Member States2, as well as Japan, Switzerland, Turkey and most countries from the Western Balkans and the former USSR, with the exceptions of Russia3 and Belarus4.
+The ECT also sets up a framework for international cooperation in the energy field between its Contracting Parties.
+The European Union is a party to the ECT, together with Euratom and most EU Member States, as well as Japan, the United Kingdom, Switzerland, Turkey and most countries from the Western Balkans and the former USSR, with the exceptions of Russia and Belarus.
+On 7 July 2023, the European Commission tabled a proposal for a Council Decision withdrawing the Euratom from the ECT.
+This proposal is currently under consideration in the Council.